igromanru/Dark-Souls-III-Cheat-Engine-Guide/sites/item-ids.md

 008D2A48 | Blessed Lothric War Banner
 008D2AAC | Hollow Lothric War Banner
 008D4BE0 | Crucifix of the Mad King (Halberd)
-008D4C44 | Heavy Crucifix of the Mad King (Halberd) 008D4CA8 | Sharp Crucifix of the Mad King (Halberd) 008D4D0C | Refined Crucifix of the Mad King (Halberd) 008D4D70 | Simple Crucifix of the Mad King (Halberd) 008D4DD4 | Crystal Crucifix of the Mad King (Halberd) 008D4E38 | Fire Crucifix of the Mad King (Halberd) 008D4E9C | Chaos Crucifix of the Mad King (Halberd) 008D4F00 | Lightning Crucifix of the Mad King (Halberd) 008D4F64 | Deep Crucifix of the Mad King (Halberd) 008D4FC8 | Dark Crucifix of the Mad King (Halberd) 008D502C | Poison Crucifix of the Mad King (Halberd) 008D5090 | Blood Crucifix of the Mad King (Halberd) 008D50F4 | Raw Crucifix of the Mad King (Halberd) 008D5158 | Blessed Crucifix of the Mad King (Halberd) 008D51BC | Hollow Crucifix of the Mad King (Halberd) 009B2E90 | Splitleaf Greatsword (It's a Halberd) 009B2EF4 | Heavy Splitleaf Greatsword (It's a Halberd) 009B2F58 | Sharp Splitleaf Greatsword (It's a Halberd)
+009B2E90 | Splitleaf Greatsword (It's a Halberd) 009B2EF4 | Heavy Splitleaf Greatsword (It's a Halberd) 009B2F58 | Sharp Splitleaf Greatsword (It's a Halberd)